monahendawi/quantum-zne-blog/zero-noise-extrapolation.md

 Although we cannot directly access the point corresponding to zero noise, we can estimate it using nearby noisy measurements.

 ---
 ## Noise Scaling

-To perform extrapolation, measurements must be collected at multiple noise levels.
+A central requirement of Zero-Noise Extrapolation is the ability to observe how a quantum computation behaves under different noise levels.

-Unfortunately, on real quantum hardware it is usually impossible to directly modify the physical noise strength.
+Ideally, we would like to execute the same quantum circuit multiple times while gradually increasing the physical noise present in the hardware.
+Unfortunately, most quantum processors do not provide direct control over their underlying noise sources.

-Instead, ZNE artificially amplifies the effective noise while preserving the logical computation.
+To overcome this limitation, ZNE relies on a technique known as Noise Scaling.

-This process is known as Noise Scaling.
+The goal of Noise Scaling is not to modify the quantum algorithm itself.
+Instead, it artificially amplifies the effective noise experienced by the circuit while preserving its logical behavior.

-The goal is not to change the quantum algorithm itself, but simply to make the circuit experience a larger amount of noise.
+By generating several versions of the same computation that experience different amounts of noise, researchers can observe how the measured expectation value changes and use this information to estimate the zero-noise result.
 ---

 ## Circuit Folding